Healthcare recruiters must stay ahead of the curve to attract and retain the best nurses.

-Healthcare recruiters know the healthcare industry is one of the nation’s largest and fastest growing job sectors, and nurses in particular are in high demand leading to increases in nursing recruitment.
+Healthcare recruiters know the healthcare industry is one of the nation’s largest and fastest growing job sectors.
+Nurses, in particular, are in high demand leading to increases in nursing recruitment.

 Based on a 2014 U.S. Bureau of Labor Statistics report, healthcare occupations were expected to see the fastest growth and add the most jobs of any industry in the decade between 2014 and 2024.
 Registered nursing was predicted to be the top occupation in terms of job growth.
 The RN workforce is expected to grow to nearly 3.2 million by 2024, a 16% increase over that same 10-year period, according to a January 2016 article in Becker’s Hospital Review.

 Patricia Pittman, PhD, coordinator of the GW Health Workforce Institute at Georgetown University, said in a 2016 article in HealthLeaders Media that “by 2022, nearly one in eight U.S. jobs is projected to be in the healthcare sector,” noting the primary drivers of this trend are demographics and technology.

 The years ahead look bright for employment in healthcare and for nursing in particular.
 That means those who are involved in healthcare recruitment or retention will have their work cut out for them.

 The nursing recruitment and retention cycle

 Whether you are a nurse recruiter, hiring manager or human resource professional in charge of talent acquisition, your goal is attract the highest quality staff and create a welcoming workplace environment that provides opportunities for employee advancement and growth.